edhlee/Deep-COVID-DeteCT/README.md

 ![alt text](https://github.com/edhlee/Deep-COVID-DeteCT/blob/main/tsne.png?raw=true)

 For sample data, please see https://drive.google.com/drive/folders/1RgluSwYr9_1SEgB8BLU-R-hNCHGTaewQ?usp=sharing.
 By downloading and/or using, you agree to use it for non-commercial, research purposes only.
+Please see the manuscript for details on data release.

 For inquiries, please email Edward Lee at edhlee@stanford.edu or Kristen Yeom at kyeom@stanford.edu.